ganlanyuan/rocket/README.md

 ````

 #### grid
 Make a grid is supper easy.
-Just `@include grid()` at the wrapper element, then pass a list parameter with each column width to it.
+Just `@include grid()` at the wrapper element, then pass a list parameter with each column width.
 ````html
 <div class="row">
   <div></div>